 With an increase in connectivity, the demand for Ethernet switch seems to grow tremendously and the need for high-speed internet only fuels the necessity for a networking device that will enhance versatility and efficiency.
 But before I get into much detail, it is imperative to know that each Ethernet network switch is designed for a specific purpose.
-The networking demands for the average user varies compared to an avid gamer or the office worker.
+The networking demands for the average user vary compared to an avid gamer or an office worker.
 All these are factors that ultimately affect the choice you make on a new Ethernet switch.
 With that said, here’s a summary of the best ethernet switch currently available for your networking needs.

 I. NETGEAR GS724Tv4 24-Port Gigabit Ethernet Switch

 Over the years Netgear has emerged as a global network company that aims to build quality and reliable networking devices.
 That has not changed even with the introduction of the Netgear GS724T ProSafe switch.
 The network switch was explicitly designed to cater for SMB customers in need of high networking performance, robust network management, and SB-oriented features.

 This Gigabit Ethernet switch is the ideal pick, especially for commercial use.
 It comes equipped with a switching capacity of 48 GB/s and 28 10/100/1000 Mbs ports and an additional two SFP 100/1000 ports.
 If your small business requires smooth running, then the Netgear ProSafe GS724T is a cost-effective network switch that will guarantee service and quality in the long run.
 This kind of Ethernet switch is beneficial for small organizations looking to use the switch for applications such as video conferencing, system security or VoIP.
 And the most significant gain is probably the lifetime guarantee and a year of technical support any Netgear customer receives with the purchase of this Ethernet switch.
 To top it all off, Netgear ProSafe GS724T requires no fan for overheating as it is common in other networking switches.